katzenjens/fy6900commander/instructions.md

 ---------------------

 This tool was specifically developed and tested for an **FY6900 running firmware version 1.3**.
 It should also work with newer versions and the predecessor, the FY6800, but a 100% guarantee for all revisions cannot be given.
 The layout is optimised for desktop use.
 Newer versions of the FY6900 have a different frequency adjustment command.
 In that case, use the Link with new_version.html.
 Both versions are identical except this line: **var hwVersion = "new";**

+The new hardware version got two extra waveforms, which means you're two slots short for your own custom ones.
+Since faffing about shifting things around in the software is more hassle than it's worth, I can't be bothered expanding it.
+Because of this, the positions on the web view don't actually match up with the display on the newer hardware.

+Besides that, the screen on the device doesn't always tally up with what it's actually doing anyway.
+Standard problem with cheap Chinese stuff. 🙄

 Should you encounter incompatibilities or wish to investigate the protocol, expand the **"DEBUG TERMINAL"** right at the bottom.
 Here, you can view the raw serial RX/TX traffic and manually send commands (e.g., from the accompanying command reference) to the device.